-Speech-language pathologists work with students who have difficulties in the areas of articulation, voice, fluency, and language.What is Speech?
+Ms. Norman and Ms. Hammaker are speech-language pathologists who work with students that have difficulties in the areas of articulation, voice, fluency, and language.What is Speech?

 Articulation: How speech sounds are made (e.g., a child must learn how to produce the /r/ sound in order to say